Snowboard boots wide feet powder deep snow riding

 7. Can I use custom footbeds in wide boots?

 Yes, they improve fit and support.
-Use thin footbeds to avoid taking up too much volume.
+Use thin footbeds to avoid taking up too much internal volume.

 8. How to reduce toe drag with wide boots?

-Wider board (260mm+ waist), setback stance, rotate highbacks, or trim outsole slightly.
+Wider board (260mm+ waist), setback stance, rotate highbacks, or have the outsole trimmed slightly by a shop.

-Yes, lower cuff height, smaller calf circumference, and softer flex typically.
+Yes, lower cuff height, smaller calf circumference, and softer flex.
 Don’t buy men’s if you’re a woman with wide feet.

 10. Best socks for wide feet snowboarding?